ctaylo37/crtinteractive/resume.md

 				<h4 class="pl-5 mt-5">Dell Gold Award</h4>
 				<p class="pl-5 small text-muted m-0">2016</p>
 				<ul>
-					<li>Presented by the General Manager of Dell Boomi for taking on responsibilities outside of normal job duties to design, plan, and manage the design of a new office wing for the research and development teams.</li>
+					<li>Presented by the General Manager of Dell Boomi for taking on responsibilities outside of normal job duties to design, plan, and manage the creation of a new office wing for the research and development teams.</li>
 				</ul>

 				<!-- Award -->